mvolkmann/blog/src/smalltalk.md

 shows possible completions of `shallowCopy`, `sqrt`, and more.
 Use the up and down arrow keys to select a completion and press the return key to accept it.

+Matching messages found anywhere in the inheritance hierarchy appear in black.
+If there are no matching messages, it will show all known selectors that match in any class in blue.
+The reason is that you can send any message to any object.
+Even if the object has no matching method anywhere in its inheritance hierarchy, it could still respond by handling it in `doesNotUnderstand`.
+I'll go on record saying that I do not find this helpful.
+I wish it did not show those messages.

+start with pac because there is no warranty that you do not want to send that message to that object even though it does not understand it.
+But, in the case of Smalltalk because we know its type, it shows the selectors in blue, to let you know that is not a message that will respond unless you implement it.

 If a message is sent to an object from a Workspace window and no compatible method is found, the following popup will appear: